StewAlexander-com/saltstack-mac2csv/README.md

 ## Output of the ```salt_hw.csv``` file:
 * Outputs a csv file with the computer name, and hardware address of all the devices seen in the yaml file

+# Updates
+* Better handles large saltstack yaml output by truncating the screen output to 25 entries, directing users to the csv file to see the rest (04/19/22)
+* Bug fix (04/19/22)